JoyKalombo/Tactictotal/README.md

 We used HTML, CSS, JavaScript, React, NextJS, TypeScript and Taquito for the game and multiplayer capability online.

-The Project will use tezos blockchain to store profile stats and will require a suitable wallet
+The Project will use tezos blockchain to store profile stats and will require a suitable wallet to setup your account.